amorriscode/anthonymorris.dev/data/second-brain/Comic Reading List.md

 - Falling in Love on the Path to Hell
 - Into the Unbeing
 - Plastic: Death & Dolls
+- The Smell of Starving Boys
+- The Hard Switch
+- For As Long As It Rains
+- Hypericum
+- In by Will McPhail
 ## On Hold
 - Damn Them All #2
 - Poison Ivy #4